NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 My gravest concern in that moment was the fact that the young vet was keen to get me out of ICU since – she claimed – her shift was finishing . . . which, to me and thus, of course, to Harry, meant that he would be completely alone in an environment with a couple of negligent, laughing socialisers whose presence in that ICU ward made it feel more like the staff tearoom.

 But – and albeit not for the same gutless reasons that the young intrepid, irresponsible vet was too scared to say anything to the two “nurses?” – I knew I was on dangerous ground if I dared say a thing to them.
-You see, I’ve pointed out on a good number of occasions – both verbally and in writing – to the practice manager, Pauline Nijman, the culture of either inattention and arguably downright negligence I either experienced or witnessed in that “hospital” (and on several occasions the exercise of downright psychological cruelty), and for my efforts I’ve been “soft-threatened” with the classic “cancel culture” that only the pampered, unaccountable employees of a large publicly-funded institution like Massey can get away with.
+You see, I’ve pointed out on a good number of occasions – both verbally and in writing – to the practice manager, Pauline Nijman, the culture of either inattention or, sometimes, arguably downright negligence that I had either experienced or witnessed in that “hospital” (and on several occasions the exercise of downright psychological cruelty).
+For my efforts I’ve been “soft-threatened” with the classic “cancel culture” that only the pampered, unaccountable employees of a large publicly-funded institution like Massey can get away with.

 The next morning, I received a call from the day vet, Steffi.
 Harry had “had a neurological event”, she told me, and “must be euthanased . . .
 TODAY”.